johnwargo/seeed-studio-relay-board/readme.md

 That's it, that's all there is to it.

+## Update History

+02/24/2017 - Added the ability to toggle a specific relay's status using `relay_toggle_port` also added functions for reading data from the relay board (in support of the toggle function).

 ***

 If you find this code useful, and feel like thanking me for providing it, please consider making a purchase from [my Amazon Wish List](https://amzn.com/w/1WI6AAUKPT5P9).
 You can find information on many different topics on my [personal blog](http://www.johnwargo.com).
 Learn about all of my publications at [John Wargo Books](http://www.johnwargobooks.com).